matthew-brett/pydagogue/curious_git.rst

     tree .git/objects

-Here's ``git show`` for the tree (directory listing):
+Here's the contents of the tree object (directory listing):

 .. prizerun::

-    git show e129806
+    git cat-file -p e129806

-We can get a little more detail from the directory listing with ``git ls-tree``:
+These are in fact the file permissions, the type of the entry in the directory (where "tree" means a sub-directory, and "blob" means a file), the file hashes, and the file names.

+Here is the contents of the commit object:

 .. prizerun::

-    git ls-tree e129806

-These are in fact the file permissions, the type of file (another directory, or a file), the file hashes, and the file names.
+    git cat-file -p {{ master-0 }}

 git log - what are the commits so far?
 ======================================